usr1l/stattracker/README.md

 nba_charts = DisplayCharts()
 nba_analysis = Analysis()
 </pre>
+If you created multiple cells, run them in order.

 ## How to Use
 When using the NBA API, players will mainly be identified using a player ID.
 To simplify this process, a ```get_id_by_player_name()``` method can be used to retrieve a player's ID by using their name as an argument. <pre>nba_players.get_id_by_player_name('LeBron James')</pre>